RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 &nbsp; &nbsp; &nbsp; &nbsp;Survival or death classification was performed manually using the CellProfiler plugin for ImageJ software (NIH).
 A survivor was defined as a cell which was able to undergo two division events after the osmotic down shock.
-Cells which detached from the surface during the post-shock growth phase or those which became indistinguishable from other cells due to clustering were not counted as survival or death and were removed from the dataset completely.
+Cell death was recognized by stark changes in cell morphology including loss of phase contrast through ejection of cytoplasmic material, structural decomposition of the cell wall and membrane, and the inability to divide.
+To confirm that these morphological cues corresponded with cell death, we probed cell viability on a subset of our strains after osmotic shock through staining with Propidium Iodide, a DNA intercalating dye commonly used to identifying dead cells (LIVE/DEAD BacLight Bacterial Cell Viability Assay, Thermo Fisher).
+We found that our classification based on morphology agreed with that based off of staining within 1%.
+More information regarding these experiments can be found in the Supplement C. Cells which detached from the surface during the post-shock growth phase or those which became indistinguishable from other cells due to clustering were not counted as survival or death and were removed from the dataset completely.
 A region of the cell was manually marked with 1.0 (survival) or 0.0 (death) by clicking on the image.
 The `xy` coordinates of the click as well as the assigned value were saved as an `.xml` file for that position.

 &nbsp; &nbsp; &nbsp; &nbsp;The connection between the segmented cells and their corresponding manual markers was automated.
 As the manual markings were